 - Vaginal dryness and other sexual difficulties in women

 - Increased or decreased sweating

-- Sharp drops in blood pressure when you rise from sitting or lying down that may cause you to feel lightheaded or faint (orthostatic hypotension)
+- Drops in blood pressure when rising from sitting or lying down, that may cause feelings of lightheaded or fainting (orthostatic hypotension)

 - Problems regulating your body temperature